skafos/TuriRecommender/README.md

 ## Turi Recommendation Example

 In this example, we provide a pre-baked recommendation engine model for movie ratings.
-Most The example in this repository originated [here](https://apple.github.io/turicreate/docs/userguide/recommender/).
+The example in this repository comes from TuriCreate's own example that can be found [here](https://apple.github.io/turicreate/docs/userguide/recommender/).

 To get this model up and running on Skafos:
 - Sign up for a Skafos account